AdobeDocs/experiences-by-you.en/help/analytics/administration/key-admin-skills/simplify-training-users.md

 * Be sure and record these sessions as well and make them available one by one as you create the new content.
 * Occasionally, as your implementation grows and evolves, you may need to update your training sessions to keep the content current.
 * Depending on how your implementation and your organization is structured, it might be relevant to create training sessions that target a specific department or group: i.e. providing training to an IT department around browser and operating system usage, demonstrating alerts around site availability versus providing training to a marketing department around referrers, marketing channels and most visited content pages.
-* You do not need to create all the content yourself.
-Adobe has some excellent free learning paths and additional training content, which you can offer to your users within [Adobe Experience League](https://experienceleague.adobe.com/docs/analytics.html?lang=en).
+* You do not need to create all the content yourself. [!DNL Adobe] has some excellent free learning paths and additional training content, which you can offer to your users within [[!DNL Adobe] Experience League](https://experienceleague.adobe.com/docs/analytics.html?lang=en).

 ## Train your users to train others

-In every department, there is generally one user who is more advanced and knowledgeable in Adobe Analytics.
-Leverage their expertise and work with them to become an “Adobe Analytics Department Leader.”
-By creating this support level, you are helping users advance their skill set, getting your organization more invested in Adobe Analytics and preserving your time for more advanced and challenging questions.
+In every department, there is generally one user who is more advanced and knowledgeable in [!DNL Adobe] [!DNL Analytics].
+Leverage their expertise and work with them to become an “[!DNL Adobe] [!DNL Analytics] Department Leader.”
+By creating this support level, you are helping users advance their skill set, getting your organization more invested in [!DNL Adobe] [!DNL Analytics] and preserving your time for more advanced and challenging questions.

 * Invest time training your department leaders to become advanced users, so they can comfortably answer any questions and help new users in the department.
 This time invested will pay dividends later.
 * Make sure you set expectations that all the department’s questions should be funneled through the department leader.
 If they are not able to answer a question, that is when you should be brought in to help.